onzfonz/comp227/src/content/8/en/part8e.md

 ### Working with an existing codebase

-When diving into an existing codebase for the first time, it is good to get an overall view of the conventions and structure of the project.
+When you dive into an existing codebase for the first time, you should seek an overview of its conventions and structures.
-You can start your research by reading the *README.md* in the root of the repository.
+You can start this research by reading the *README.md* in the root of the repository.
 Usually, the README contains a brief description of the application and the requirements for using it, as well as how to start it for development.
-If the README is not available or someone has "saved time" and left it as a stub, you can take a peek at the *package.json*.
+If the README is not available or poorly written, you can take a peek at the *package.json*.
-It is always a good idea to start the application and click around to verify you have a functional development environment.
+You also should start the application and click around to verify you have a functional development environment.

 You can also browse the folder structure to get some insight into the application's functionality and/or the architecture used.
 These are not always clear, and the developers might have chosen a way to organize code that is not familiar to you.
-The [sample project](https://github.com/comp227/patientia) used in the rest of this part is organized, feature-wise.
+The patientia frontend you cloned [previously](/part8/typing_an_express_app#88-patientia-backend-step1) will be used in the rest of this part and is organized, feature-wise.
 You can see what pages the application has, and some general components, e.g. modals and state.
 Keep in mind that the features may have different scopes.
-For example, modals are visible UI-level components whereas the state is comparable to business logic and keeps the data organized under the hood for the rest of the app to use.
+For example, ***modals*** are visible UI-level components whereas the ***state*** is comparable to business logic and keeps the data organized under the hood for the rest of the app to use.

 TypeScript provides types for what kind of data structures, functions, components, and state to expect.
 You can try looking for *types.ts* or something similar to get started.